muratk5n/thirdwave/en/README.md

 ---

-If left doesn't deliver them, some of their issues will be stolen by others, even by right-wing nationalists, then we end up with "nationalist socialists".
+If the left doesn't deliver them, some of their issues will be stolen by others, even by right-wing nationalists, then we end up with "nationalist socialists".
 And we all know the acronym for those words don't we?